jeffvance/openshift-ceph-ex/CEPH.md

 ```

 ### Ceph/demo:
-After setting selinux to permissive mode the ceph/demo AIO container can be run.
+After setting selinux to permissive mode (*setenforce 0*) the ceph/demo AIO container can be run.
 Pull ceph/demo and run all of the ceph processes inside an all-in-one (AIO) Docker container:

 ```
 $ setenforce 0